Enabling Churches to Help the Poor

-on-going relationships, the vision and know-how of local experts.
+BREADtrust works exclusively with local churches which represent the most effective and sustainable agents of community transformation.
+Rather than assuming to know the answers, BREADtrust supports and facilitates through on-going relationships, the vision and know-how of local experts.
 BREADtrust is collaborating with a group of churches in Zambia called Newfrontiers led by Dr Joseph Mwila who is based in Kitwe, Copperbelt.
 Joseph oversees 30 churches within Zambia and amongst other things is committed to seeing communities begin to address Food Insecurity, which has affected the lives of so many.

-on-going relationships, the vision and know-how of local experts.'
+'BREADtrust supports and facilitates through on-going relationships, the vision and know-how of local experts.'

 “If you give a poor man a fish you feed him for a day.
-If you teach him to fish that will feed him for a lifetime.”
+If you teach him to fish, that will feed him for a lifetime.”

 Foundations for Farming (FfF)